knyete/Micropython-scheduler/README.md

 ### Wait on an Arbitrary Event

 The ``Poller`` class allows a thread to wait on an arbitrary event, such as a character arriving on a UART.
-The user provides a callback function which returns None if the event has not occurred.
-If it has occurred it should return an integer.
-This may optionally be retrieved by the thread: see "Return from yield" below.
+The user provides a callback function which must return ``None`` unless the event has occurred; in that case it should return an integer.
+This may optionally be retrieved by the thread: see paragraph "Return from yield" below.

 Typical code is as follows: